Spandana2104/DAA-LAB/README.md

 # DAA-LAB

-This repository contains all the Design and Analysis of Algorithms (DAA) Lab programs.
+This repository contains all the Design and Analysis of Algorithms (DAA) Lab programs coded in **Java**.

 ## Purpose